labuladong/fucking-algorithm/data_structure/Monotonic_queue.md

 }
 ```

-Moreover, the complexity of these operations is O (1).
-This is actually not a rare data structure.
-If you use a linked list as the underlying structure, it is easy to implement these functions.
+Moreover, the complexity of these operations is O(1).
+This is not a rare data structure.
+If you use a linked list as the underlying data structure, it is easy to implement these functions.

 The core idea of "monotonic queue" is similar to "monotonic stack".
-The push method of the monotonic queue still adds elements to the end of the queue, but deletes the previous elements smaller than the new element:
+The `push` method of the monotonic queue still adds elements to the end of the queue, and deletes all previous elements that are smaller than the new element:

 ```cpp
 class MonotonicQueue {